brandontrabucco/multiarchy/README.md

 # Research

 We are actively implementing more reinforcement learning algorithms, and using MultiArchy for internal research.
-Refer to `multiarchy/multiarchy/baselines` for reference on how to build your own hierarchy and design new algorithms.
+Refer to `multiarchy/multiarchy/baselines` for reference on how to build your own hierarchy.